 The second phase of testing is Construction Iterations, the majority of the testing occurs during this phase.
 This phase is observed as a set of iterations to build an increment of the solution.
 In order to do that, within each iteration, the team implements a hybrid of practices from XP, Scrum, Agile modeling, and agile data and so on.

-In construction iteration, agile team follows the prioritized requirement practice: With each iteration they take the most essential requirements remaining from the work item stack and implement them.
+In construction iteration, the agile team follows the prioritized requirement practice: With each iteration, they take the most essential requirements remaining from the work item stack and implement them.

 Again for, confirmatory testing there are two aspects developer testing and agile acceptance testing.
 Both of them are automated to enable continuous regression testing throughout the lifecycle.
 Confirmatory testing is the agile equivalent of testing to the specification.

 Agile acceptance testing is a combination of traditional functional testing and traditional acceptance testing as the development team, and stakeholders are doing it together.
 While developer testing is a mix of traditional unit testing and traditional service integration testing.
 Developer testing verifies both the application code and the database schema.